sampsonv/github-trending/README.md

 * 【2023-10-15】[rev1si0n / lamda](https://github.com/rev1si0n/lamda) - ⚡️ Android reverse engineering & automation framework | 史上最强安卓抓包/逆向/HOOK & 云手机/远程桌面/自动化辅助框架，你的工作从未如此简单快捷。
 ## Javascript

+* 【2024-01-02】[processing / p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
+It is based on the core principles of Processing. http://twitter.com/p5xjs —
+* 【2024-01-02】[Lyfhael / DeleteTweets](https://github.com/Lyfhael/DeleteTweets) - Delete / Remove all your tweets
 * 【2024-01-01】[ordinals-wallet / bellscriptions](https://github.com/ordinals-wallet/bellscriptions) -
 * 【2024-01-01】[Ninjas-Code-official / Enatega-Multi-Vendor-Food-Delivery-System](https://github.com/Ninjas-Code-official/Enatega-Multi-Vendor-Food-Delivery-System) - Enatega is a fully realized and customizable food delivery application that can be used to set up your own order/delivery management system.
 For more information, visit the Enatega product page: 🚀🛒📦🌐
 * 【2024-01-01】[lukeed / clsx](https://github.com/lukeed/clsx) - A tiny (239B) utility for constructing `className` strings conditionally.